LogoLogo

 Non-maskable interrupt handler

-It is sixth part of the Interrupts and Interrupt Handling in the Linux kernel chapter and in the previous part we saw implementation of some exception handlers for the General Protection Fault exception, divide exception, invalid opcode exceptions, etc. As I wrote in the previous part we will see implementations of the rest exceptions in this part.
+It is sixth part of the chapter and in the previous we saw implementation of some exception handlers for the exception, divide exception, invalid exceptions, etc. As I wrote in the previous part we will see implementations of the rest exceptions in this part.
 We will see implementation of the following handlers:

 in this part.
 So, let's start.